island-is/handbook/docs/api-design-guide/naming-conventions.md

 When structuring resource URIs please follow the following rules:

-- [Resource names and collection ID's] must be the plural form of the singular noun used for the resource.
+- [Resource names and collection IDs] must be the plural form of the singular noun used for the resource.
 - Use lowercase letters for URI paths since capital letters can sometimes cause problems.
 - Use hyphens (`-`) to improve readability of concatenated resource names.
-- Use the forward slash (`/`) in a path to indicates hierarchical relationship between resources.
+- Use the forward slash (`/`) in a path to indicate hierarchical relationship between resources.
 - Do not end a path with a trailing forward slash (`/`).
-- Do not use underscores ( `_` ) as it can be partially obscured or hidden in some browsers or screens.
+- Do not use underscores ( `_` ) as they can be partially obscured or hidden in some browsers or screens.
 - For naming query parameters please use the camelCase naming convention.

-Example URI of a authority and a path component
+Example URI of an authority and a path component

 ```
 //example.com/v1/users/1/photos/121